canonical/rockcraft/docs/tutorials.rst

     Labels and annotations set to ['org.opencontainers.image.version=0.0.1', 'org.opencontainers.image.title=chisel-openssl', 'org.opencontainers.image.ref.name=chisel-openssl', 'org.opencontainers.image.licenses=Apache-2.0', 'org.opencontainers.image.created=2022-09-30T17:57:57.070040+00:00', 'org.opencontainers.image.base.digest=719e29cbdf81d2c046598c274ae82bdcdfe7bf819058a0f304c57858b633d801']
     Exported to OCI archive 'chisel-openssl_0.0.1_amd64.rock'

-The process might take a little while, but at the end a new file named ``chisel-openssl_0.0.1_amd64.rock`` will be present in the current directory.
+The process might take a little while, but at the end, a new file named ``chisel-openssl_0.0.1_amd64.rock`` will be present in the current directory.
 That's your OpenSSL ROCK, in oci-archive format.

 Run the ROCK in Docker